-Questions & Answers for Existing Customers on the New FrontFace (4.0)
+Questions & Answers for Existing Customers on the New FrontFace (Version 4)

-FrontFace version 4.0 is a complete redesign, replacing our products FrontFace for Public Displays (for digital signage) and FrontFace for Touch Kiosks (for interactive touch-screen systems).
-In the first step, only the digital signage functions of FrontFace for Public Displays are available.
-The interactive touch features will be added as updates by fall 2019.
-From then on, the full functionality of the new FrontFace will be available.
-FrontFace can then be used to implement both classic (non-interactive) digital signage applications as well as interactive touchscreen applications or even mixed forms of both.
+FrontFace version 4 is a complete redesign, replacing our products FrontFace for Public Displays (for digital signage) and FrontFace for Touch Kiosks (for interactive touch-screen systems).
+FrontFace can be used to implement both classic (non-interactive) digital signage applications as well as interactive touchscreen applications or even mixed forms of both.

 Will FrontFace for Public Displays and FrontFace for Touch Kiosks be discontinued?